attdevsupport/API-Platform/TL/PHP/app1/README.txt

 * Copyright 2012 AT&T Intellectual Property.
 All rights reserved. http://developer.att.com
 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************
-  AT&T API Platform Samples - Terminal Location
+  AT&T API Platform Samples - Location
  ----------------------------------------

 This file describes how to set-up, configure and run the PHP Applications using AT&T API Platform services.